Yashop181/Post-Create/frontend/README.md

 ### Getting Started
 To start using the app, follow these steps:

-- Clone the repository from GitHub.
+- Clone the repository from GitHub Link `https://github.com/Yashop181/Post-Create.git`.

 - Navigate to the project directory in your terminal.